Adityavasudev2006/Travito/README.md

 # Travito
-The amazing and intelligent trip planner and trip partner powered by Real-Time Web Data and AI.
+The amazing,intelligent trip planner and trip partner powered by Real-Time Web Data and AI.